CA Number on Trucks

 Do In-State (California) Carriers Need a CA Number?

-Operators of commercial vehicles that solely operate within California must obtain a Motor Carrier Permit, a CA number, and as of September 2016—a DOT Number in order to be compliant.
+Commercial vehicle operators operating within California must obtain a Motor Carrier Permit, a CA number, and, as of September 2016—a DOT Number to be compliant.
 Without these documents, commercial vehicle operators are subject to penalties from the state of California for noncompliance.
-Must visit the link.
+You must visit the link.

-It is important to ensure that all paperwork is up-to-date so there are no issues when operating on public roads or highways.
-Make sure you have the proper documentation in place before you begin any business operations in California - it's your responsibility as an operator!
-Read here about Starting a Trucking Company Correctly
+It is essential to ensure that all paperwork is up-to-date so there are no issues when operating on public roads or highways.
+Ensure you have the proper documentation before you begin any business operations in California - it's your responsibility as an operator!
+Read here about Starting a Trucking Company Correctly.

 Do Out-of-State (California) Carriers Need a CA Number?

 If you're an out-of-state carrier entering California, there’s a strong chance that you will need to acquire a Motor Carrier Permit and CA number in addition to your DOT number.
-To determine if this applies to you, please refer to our information about Motor Carrier Permits on our website.
+Please refer to our information about Motor Carrier Permits on our website to determine if this applies to you.
 Obtaining these permits is essential for operating within the state of California.
-If you want to know more Please Visit the BOC-3 filing.
+If you want to know more, Please Visit the BOC-3 filing.

 How Do California Drivers Display Their CA Numbers?

 Here is how to display CA Numbers on trucks and commercial motor vehicles.
-For maximum visibility, place your CA Number on the lower area of your cab doors.
-Use 3 inch bold lettering in an easy to read font for optimal legibility from 50 feet away.
+Place your CA Number on the lower area of your cab doors for maximum visibility.
+Use 3-inch bold lettering in an easy-to-read font for optimal legibility from 50 feet away.
 For added branding opportunities, you can also add your logo near the middle or upper section of the door.
 How To Request the DOT PIN Number?

 What Is the Purpose of a CA Number?